lacson/sonicremote/README.md

 Once we're running in the virtual environment, as evidenced by the `(.venv) >` in our terminal prompts, run `pip install -r requirements.txt`.
 This pulls our dependencies that we need for the project.

+#### (macOS only) PyObjC

+I didn't want to add this dependency into `requirements.txt` because it will cause non Windows/Linux environments to fail.
+When running in the virtualenv, run